PawanBahirat/Notes/README.md

 - Time Complexity :

 The array is iterated multiple times but the complexity is still linear.
-The time complexity of this code is O(n).
+The time complexity of this Code is O(n).

 **Solution: Using a TreeMap**
-- Code :shipit:
+- Code :tada:

 ```java
 class CheckFirstUnique {